piotrmurach/github/README.md

 [Website](http://peter-murach.github.io/github/) | [Wiki](https://github.com/peter-murach/github/wiki) | [RDocs](http://rubydoc.info/github/peter-murach/github/master/frames)

-A Ruby wrapper for the GitHub REST API v3.
+A Ruby client for the official GitHub API.

 Supports all the API methods.
 It's built in a modular way.
-You can either instantiate the whole API wrapper Github.new or use parts of it i.e. Github::Repos.new if working solely with repositories is your main concern.
+You can either instantiate the whole API wrapper Github.new or use parts of it i.e. Github::Client::Repos.new if working solely with repositories is your main concern.
+Intuitive query methods allow you easily call API endpoints.

 ## Features